 If, however we are presented with more directly comparable options, our choice will be far easier.
 Imagine, for example:

 - a comprehensive package including 12-months of anti-ageing-supplements and a cellular ageing test $297

 - a comprehensive package including 12-months of anti-ageing-supplements and two cellular ageing tests (one before and one to be used after 12 months) $307.

 In the latter example, the cognitive friction exerted on our brain is much less as the options are easier to compare.
 Presenting the choices like this reduces the experience of paralysis that comes with too much choice and increases the likelihood that we will make a purchase.

-- Increase your average shopping basket without changing your prices
+- Increase your average customer value without changing your prices

 - Convert indecision into decision more often

 When thinking about how to optimize your SaaS pricing, test the introduction a decoy offer next to the offer you want to sell first.
 Make sure that your decoy offer is slightly less attractive than the offer you want to sell (more expensive, or at the same price but with less attractive features).